ZephyrTransport/zephyr-website/slack.md

 Slack is an online discussion platform with multiple channels, direct messages, and more.

-We're hoping our use of Slack makes the "barrier to entry" to Zephyr low for everyone.
+We're hoping our use of Slack keeps the "barrier to entry" for Zephyr as low as possible.
 Plus, it's a great way to ask questions or just engage with other Zephyr members who share our goals of improving transportation research!

 ---
 #### Already joined us?